TheLocust3/budgeting/README.md

  - Rules conflict resolution

 ### miscellaneous
+ - no need for camelize if columns are renamed in select
  - need to revamp models
    - more explicit json encoding/decoding
    - One internal model, various decoders/encoders for it